-- (vii) Independent teams failing to register for one (1) season will lose their membership and must re-apply to the OWHA New Membership Committee as outlined in (i). - (viii) All newly approved teams or groups granted association status are placed on probation for one year to ensure adherence to the Constitution, By-Laws, Regulations, Rules, and Code of Conduct of the OWHA.
-It is a requirement for full approval that, upon completion of the probationary period, they provide proof of their operation as an independent female hockey structure with contacts for their Board of Directors and a copy of their constitution filed with the OWHA office. - (ix) The OWHA reserves the right to revoke membership for cause at any time while on probation.
+- (vii) Leagues that do not apply for and receive approval to operate for one (1) complete season will lose league status and must re-apply to the OWHA New Membership Committee as outlined in (i) to regain league status. - (viii) All newly approved house leagues and/or competitive leagues granted approval are placed on probation for one year to ensure adherence to the Constitution, By-Laws, Regulations, Rules, and Code of Conduct of the OWHA.
+It is a requirement for full approval that, on completion of the probationary period, they provide us with proof of their operation as an independent female hockey structure with contacts for their Board of Directors and a copy of their constitution filed with the OWHA office.
+They will be notified in writing if they have or have not successfully passed probation. - (ix) The OWHA reserves the right to revoke membership for cause at any time as deemed appropriate by the OWHA executive committee.